Hguimaraes/gtzan.keras/README.md

 ### Overview

-*tl;dr*: Compare the classic approach of extract features and use a classifier (e.g SVM) with the Deep Learning approach of using CNNs on a representation of the audio (Melspectrogram) to extract features and classify.
+*tl;dr*: Compare the classic approach of extract features and use a classifier (e.g SVM) against the Deep Learning approach of using CNNs on a representation of the audio (Melspectrogram) to extract features and classify.
 You can see both approaches on the **nbs** folder in the Jupyter notebooks.

 Resume of the deep learning approach: